New Homes in Gloucestershire

 As you’d expect from a large county, there are properties across Gloucestershire to suit all different types of tastes and budgets, whether you’re after a 1 bedroom flat or a vast detached home.
 House prices are significantly higher than the UK average, but you can still find great value in the area.

-Hunts Grove, for example, is an impressive little neighbourhood on the southern outskirts of Gloucester, where you’ll find a superb collection of contemporary 2, 3 and 4 bedroom homes.
-There’s also the neighbouring Nupend with its 3 and 4 beds on the edge of pretty open countryside.
-Wherever you’re looking, don’t miss offers like the Government-backed Help to Buy scheme for an extra helping hand with your move.
+Hunts Grove, for example, is an impressive little neighbourhood on the southern outskirts of Gloucester, where you’ll find a superb collection of contemporary 2, 3 and 4 bedroom new build houses.
+There’s also the neighbouring Nupend with its 2 and 3 bedroom new builds on the edge of pretty open countryside.
+Wherever you’re looking, don’t miss offers like the Deposit Unlock scheme for an extra helping hand with your move.